aframevr/aframe/docs/core/utils.md

 Note, this does not try to make up for any lost time by firing multiple callbacks.

 ```
-...
 AFRAME.registerComponent('foo', {
-  // This function has the same signature as a normal tick handler,
-  // but has been renamed so it is obvious the function is throttled
-  // (for example, when debugging).
-  throttledTick: function (t, dt) {
-    // Called periodically, no more often than every 500 milliseconds
-  },

   init: function () {
     // Set up the tick throttling.
     this.tick = AFRAME.utils.throttleTick(
-      // Because the function to throttle is an object method, bind this pointer
+      // The function to throttle.
-      AFRAME.utils.bind(this.throttledTick, this),
+      this.throttledTick,
       // The function to throttle will not be called again sooner than this in milliseconds.
-      500);
+      500,
+      // Because the function to throttle is an object method, bind this pointer.
+      this);
+  },

+  // Renamed tick handler to make it clear that it is throttled.
+  // (for example, when debugging).
+  throttledTick: function (t, dt) {
+    // Called at most once every 500 milliseconds
   }
 });
 ```